 Chin up, though.
 It’s not all doom and gloom.
-Taking a cold, hard look at reality is one of the best ways to get out of credit card debt because we can see exactly where we stand and what steps we need to take.
+It’s a solvable problem, but the first step is taking a cold hard look at your finances.
 Each of the strategies we’re presenting here requires an awareness of your income, your monthly expenditures, and your discretionary spending.

 If you don’t know your numbers, start there.
 Get up to speed on your monthly payments, your income, and where your money is going.
 Become hyper-aware of your spending habits.
 This is a powerful tool in a world where many people have two or three monthly subscriptions they don’t even know about.